Potti Veerayya: Film career

 His passion for acting landed him in Madras where he met actor Sobhan Babu while working in a shop selling flowers for film sets.
 As Veerayya was a dwarf, Sobhan Babu advised him to meet directors like B. Vittalacharya for suitable roles in their films.
 On his advice, Veerayya met Vittalacharya who cast him in the film Aggidora (1967) featuring Kanta Rao and N. T. Rama Rao.
 Later, he acted in films like Aggi Veerudu (1969), Tata-Manavadu (1972), Radhamma Pelli (1974), Jaganmohini (1978), Yugandhar (1979), Gaja Donga (1981), Attagaari Pettanam (1981), Tarzan Sundari (1988).

 His characters mostly used to be that of a clown or a small demon in folklore films.
 He has acted in more than 500 films in Telugu, Kannada, Tamil, and Malayalam languages.
 During an interview, he mentioned that Raja Babu and Dasari Narayana Rao had encouraged him in the initial phase of his career.

-In 2007, OneIndia reported that he was living in poverty.
 Knowing his plight, Chiranjeevi had extended monetary help of ₹2 lakh.